cBioCenter/bioblocks-viz/docs/DEV_GETTING_STARTED.md

 The `formatOnSave` setting is enabled in this workspace, which if you installed the recommended `Prettier Code Formatter` extension, will automatically use the repo's `.prettierrc` file to format code for you in-editor!

+### iTerm2

+If you're looking to step your shell/terminal/command-line game up, might I recommend [iTerm2](https://www.iterm2.com/)?

 ### Oh My Zsh

-If you're looking to step your shell/terminal/command-line game up, might I recommend [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh)?
+If you're still looking to step your shell/terminal/command-line game up, might I also recommend [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh)?

 ### Ack